wernejm/ECE434/hw08/ReadMe.md

 ![Alt text](hw08_Sawtooth_Filtered.jpg?raw=true "Title")

 I tested the triangle and sine waveforms as well.
 I was able to get a clean triangle signal using 100 samples (and the first order filter from above).
-One interesting thing I noticed is that if you use an odd/peculiar number of samples (like 105), the signal being generated doesn't play nicely.
-I noticed there was an odd dip toward the peak of the rising edge whenever I used 105 samples, and I thought it was worth noting.

 ![Alt text](hw08_Triangle_Filtered.jpg?raw=true "Title")